Quick and Effective Ways to Increase Holiday Sales This Season

-Personalized gift ideas
+Personalized gift ideas.

-Sustainable gift ideas
+Sustainable gift ideas.

-Self-care package gifts
+Self-care package gifts.

-Teacher Christmas gift ideas
+Teacher Christmas gift ideas.

-Colleague Christmas gift ideas
+Colleague Christmas gift ideas.

 Use last year’s shopping customer data to determine which gift categories will work best for your customers.
 Then set up dedicated holiday landing pages for them and optimize them around relevant search queries.

 Proactive solving of your customers’ issues during the holiday season is key to winning them for the long-term.

 However, maintaining high service levels during the hectic holiday season is challenging.
-Between ensuring product stock, timely shipping, and normal website operations, it’s easy to miss some urgent customer queries.
+Between ensuring product stock, timely shipping and normal website operations, it’s easy to miss some urgent customer queries.

 So plan ahead and scale your customer service before the hottest part of the sales season kicks in.
 Here’s how:

-- Create or update self-help pages, offering a quick resolution to the most frequent customer issues.
+Create or update self-help pages, offering a quick resolution to the most frequent customer issues.

-- Add a chatbot to act as a first-line of help, guiding users towards the right answers, and providing basic help.
+Add a chatbot to act as a first-line of help, guiding users towards the right answers, and providing basic help.

-- Hire extra people for your CS team to take over online support — live chat, email queries, social media questions.
+Hire extra people for your CS team to take over online support — live chat, email queries, social media questions.

-So how do you bridge the gap between inspiration and purchase on social media without dropping too much cash on ads?
+Consumers are hooked, especially younger ones.
+How do you bridge the gap between inspiration and purchase on social media without dropping too much cash on ads?

 Experiment with different types of social media posts and ad formats to determine engaged users and perhaps convert some to your email list.
 Direct most of your efforts to fill your sales funnel with brand-aware and interested prospects.

 When November kicks in, get more hands-on, and convert those shoppers with:

 Offer ads on Facebook.

-- Remarketing ads to visitors/past customers.
+Remarketing ads to visitors/past customers.